 The Margaree Salmon Association

-The Margaree Salmon Association, established in 1982, is a volunteer, non-profit organization, dedicated to the conservation, protection and enhancement of Atlantic salmon and trout and their habitat.
+The Margaree Salmon Association, established in 1982, is a volunteer, non-profit organization dedicated to the conservation, protection, enhancement and habitat of Atlantic salmon and trout.

 Since its founding, the Margaree Salmon Association has established itself as the voice for the salmon resource and salmon conservation on the Margaree River, including being a lobbying force on behalf of the Margaree Fish Hatchery.

-An affiliate of the Atlantic Salmon Federation and the Nova Scotia Salmon Association, the MSA has been an active participant in the Regional Fisheries Advisory Committee, the Zonal Management Advisory Committee the Cape Breton Sports Fishing Advisory Committee, and was involved in the nomination and eventual designation of the Margaree River- Lake Ainslie System as a Canadian Heritage River.
+An affiliate of the Atlantic Salmon Federation, (ASF), and the Nova Scotia Salmon Association, (NSSA), the MSA has been an active participant in the Regional Fisheries Advisory Committee, (RFAC), the Zonal Management Advisory Committee, (ZEMAC) and the Collaborative Fishing Initiative, (CSI Cape Breton), which is chaired/managed by Unama’ki Institute of Natural Resources.
+The association was also involved in the nomination and eventual designation of the Margaree River-Lake Ainslie System as a Canadian Heritage River.

-Much of the Association’s efforts have centered around habitat restoration and repair, through armour rock bank stabilization programs and the construction of flow diverters and tree revetments, and has been carried out in partnership with a variety of government agencies and the NS Adopt-A-Stream Program, administered by the NS Salmon Association.
+Through armour rock bank stabilization programs and the construction of flow diverters and tree revetments, much of the Association’s efforts have centered on habitat restoration and repair.
+More recently, the association has put more focus on the tributaries feeding the main river which are, in reality, the river’s “hatcheries”.
+This work has been carried out in partnership with a variety of government agencies as well as the NS Adopt-A-Stream Program, administered by NSSA.